RaphaelcliffsGarcia/RaphaelcliffsGarcia/README.md

   Hi 👋, I'm Raphael!
 A passionate Full Stack student from Brazil.

   - 🌱 I’m currently studying Full Stack Developer and Python at PUC RJ
+  - 🎯 Objective: Looking for an **internship in Full Stack Development**
   - 🔭 I am looking for my first job opportunity.
 My dream is to one day work with AI and Machine Learning.
 </p>